-Melbourne Polytechnic's Certificate III in Engineering – Mechanical Trade is a specialised trade to prepare you for employment working in the challenging engineering industry.
-This course is also offered to non-industry and international students.
+Melbourne Polytechnic’s Certificate III in Engineering – Mechanical Trade is a specialised trade undertaken as part of an apprenticeship while working in the challenging engineering industry.

 Engineering industry – the right fit for you